spencertollefson/WA-trails-rating-prediction/proposal-spencer.md

 ## Question/Need:

-Predict the rating (on a 0-5 scale) of any hike give its set of features.
+Predict the rating (on a 0-5 scale) of any hike given its set of features.

 This prediction model, while mostly for my fun and learning, could potentially help WTA and other trail authorities decide which features to invest in when maintaining or creating new trails.